-Color palette is nothing more than an normal XML file with a .spcolor extension.
+The color palette is nothing more than a normal XML file with a .spcolor extension.
 By default, the color palette contains 89 Color slots of Key-Value pair.
+E.g.

-<s:color name="FooterBackground" value="7F333333" />Where the first two digits: 7F represents the Transparency (optional) and rest for HEX value of the color.
+Where the first two digits: 7F represents the Transparency (optional) and the rest for HEX value of the color.

 SharePoint Color Palette Tool:

 While editing the .spcolor file can be done with SharePoint Designer or notepad, Microsoft offers a nifty tool to make it simple.
 You can download color palette tool for SharePoint 2013 from Microsoft: http://www.microsoft.com/en-us/download/details.aspx?id=38182

 Font scheme: (Optional)